retry51776/notes/development/python/data_science.md

     - Job
     - Model
 SQL Analytics (BI view)
-    - SQL Endpoint // Think of it as K8 job
+    - SQL Endpoint `Think of it as K8 job`
-    - Queries // Shared query or views
+    - Queries `Shared query or views`
-    - Alert // Tigger some scipt
+    - Alert `Trigger some script`
     - History